firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 Some sample workloads:

-``linux-uniform.json``: This runs the default FireSim Linux distro on as many nodes as you specify when setting the ``target_config`` parameters.
+``br-base.json``: This runs the default FireSim Linux distro on as many nodes as you specify when setting the ``target_config`` parameters.

-``spec17-intrate.json``: This runs SPECint 2017's rate benchmarks.
-In this type of workload, you should launch EXACTLY the correct number of nodes necessary to run the benchmark.
-If you specify fewer nodes, the manager will warn that not all jobs were assigned to a simulation.
-If you specify too many simulations and not enough jobs, the manager will not launch the jobs.

 Others can be found in the aforementioned directory.
 For a description of the JSON format, see :ref:`defining-custom-workloads`.